 Like the Farmers, by participating in the CSA, customers not only reap the rewards but share the risks in agriculture.
 However, because of the large quantity of different crops we grow, what will be a difficult year for one item will be an exceptional year for another item.
 We also do multiple plantings of many crops.
 Please be aware before committing to the program that we do not refund shares due to any force majeure events, such as but not limited to weather damage or Mother Nature’s whims.

 We are optimistic that this endeavor again will benefit both the customers and the farm and we look forward to sharing a wonderful season with you.

-*CSA POLICY FOR UNSPENT SHARE BALANCES AT THE END OF THE SEASON: Unspent share balances at the end of the season are donated in produce to local Food Banks.
+*CSA Policy for Unspent Share Balances at the End of the Season: Unspent share balances at the end of the season are donated in produce to local Food Banks.
 Each week CSA members are notified by e-mail detailing crops being harvested and available that week.
-The farmers go to great lengths to offer fresh produce in the farm store and at the Farmers’ Markets throughout the season and put any remaining produce on sale for two days each November.
+The farmers go to great lengths to offer fresh produce at convenient locations and times throughout the season.DOWNLOAD CSA APPLICATION:

 LIVE WELL LAUGH OFTEN LOVE MUCH